Skip to main content

 ReadOnly

-Use readOnly when you want to show a preselected value in a Select component without allowing the user to change it.
+Use readOnly when you want to show a preselected value in select without allowing the user to change it.
 This can be useful when the value is determined by the system or by an earlier step in a process and should not be editable.

 Guidelines

-Use Select when there are 7 or more options.
-For fewer options, radio buttons may be easier for users.
-Select is especially user-friendly on mobile and provides good accessibility, as it follows the operating system’s native behaviour.
-It works well when the user must choose one option from a list.
-If users need to select multiple options or filter the list, consider using Suggestion.
+Use select when there are 7 or more options.
+For fewer options, radio buttons (radio) are often easier for users.
+Select is especially mobile friendly and provides good accessibility because it follows operating system standards.
+It works well when the user needs to choose one option from a list.
+If the user needs to select multiple options or filter the list, you should consider using suggestion.

 Note: Gov.uk recommends avoiding select in public digital services.
-Their user research shows that people often find the component difficult to use correctly.
-It may be better to ask additional questions to reduce the number of options.
-If you ask the right questions first, radio buttons may be a better choice.
+Their user testing shows that users often find the component difficult to use correctly.
+It may be better to ask multiple questions to reduce the number of options to choose from.
+If you ask the right questions first, radio buttons (radio) can be a better choice.

 Text